The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

 Suppose first that $r=0$; then by Lemma 1.14 (1) of \cite{Nak} Chapter III, we deduce that $D_0 $ is movable.
 We saw then in the second proof of Theorem 0.1 in Section 4 of \cite{WilBd} that $\vol (D_0) \ge D_0^3 >0$ and hence $D_0$ is big.
-If there are no rigid non-movable surfaces $E$ on $X$, we noted in \cite{WilBd} that this gives an immediate contradiction, since then there would exist (rational) points $D$ near $D_0$ at which the Hessian is negative but which are big and hence (recalling that $X$ assumed general in moduli) in this case also movable; this is a contradiction.
-However, given any rigid non-movable surface $E$, we deduce that $D_0 -\epsilon E$ is also big for $0<\epsilon \ll1$, and hence (using a previous argument) of the form $\Delta + \calE'$, with $\Delta$ movable and $\calE'$ supported on at most three of the $E_i$.
-Therefore. $D_0 = \Delta + \calE' + \epsilon E$.
+If there are no rigid non-movable surfaces $E$ on $X$, we noted in \cite{WilBd} that this gives an immediate contradiction, since then there would exist (rational) points $D$ near $D_0$ at which the Hessian is negative but which are big and hence (recalling that $X$ is assumed general in moduli) in this case also movable; this is a contradiction.
+However, if there exists a rigid non-movable surface $E$, we deduce that $D_0 -\epsilon E$ is also big for $0<\epsilon \ll1$, and hence (using a previous argument) of the form $\Delta + \calE'$, with $\Delta$ big and movable and $\calE'$ supported on at most three of the $E_i$.
+Therefore $D_0 = \Delta + \calE' + \epsilon E$.